JonathanDn/vue-companies-israel/README.md

 ### Let Devs know you have open Vue Developers positions by:
 * Adding `✓ Looking for Vue Devs ✓` right after your company link

+### What this repo is NOT:
+* A list containing freelancers working with Vue JS
+* A list containing consultancies, or software contractors working with Vue JS
+* A list of open source projects working with Vue JS

 <br/>